UkiStefanovic/Medical-Office-Management-System/README.md

 ## Project Overview

 The Medical Office Management System is a student project web application I created in my third year of studies.
 It is designed for the efficient management of a doctor's office.
 It includes features for patient management, appointment scheduling, and record-keeping.
 The project was built using the MEAN (MongoDB, Express, Angular, Node.js) stack and it contains approximately 20 HTML pages with various components.
+Throughout the project I used the Bootstrap framework, because it focuses on functionality more than appearence.

 ## Features